ovh/docs/pages/platform/kubernetes-k8s/cluster-autoscaler-example/guide.en-gb.md

 Now we can begin to deploy a test workload on the cluster.

 ## Deploying a test workload

-In order to test the autoscaler, we propose you to install a  *Prime Numbers* Deployment that deploys several  instance of *Prime Numbers* pods.
+In order to test the autoscaler, we propose you to install a  *Prime Numbers* Deployment that deploys several instances of *Prime Numbers* pods.
 The *Prime Numbers* pod simply calculates prime numbers in the most performance ineffective way: by dividing every positive integer number by all the lower positive integers.
-It's a CPU intensive operation, but it use a minimal amount of memory.
+It's a CPU intensive operation, but it uses a minimal amount of memory.

 > [!primary]
 >